• Skip to main content

 INSTRUCTIONS

-• In a large bowl, combine ground beef, breadcrumbs, finely diced onion and mashed garlic.
+• In a large bowl, combine the ground beef, breadcrumbs, onion, garlic, cumin, chili powder (or paprika), pul biber, thyme, salt and black pepper.

 NUTRITION